A penalized least squares estimator for extreme-value mixture models: Background

 \subsection{Least squares estimator of tail dependence}

-Let again $\bX_1, \dots, \bX_n$ denote i.i.d. random vectors in the domain of attraction of a max-stable distribution with stdf $\ell$.
+Let again $\bX_1, \dots, \bX_n$ denote iid random vectors in the domain of attraction of a max-stable distribution with stdf $\ell$.
 We will first recall how to estimate $\ell$ non-parametrically.
 Let $k = k_n \in (0,n]$ be an intermediate sequence such that

-The $k$ determines the fraction of the data that is considered as extreme and that will be used for inference.
-We will refer to the quantity $k/n$ as the \emph{tail fraction}.
-A straightforward non-parametric estimator of the stdf is
+\amtwo{The \emph{tail fraction} $k/n$ determines the fraction of the data that is considered as extreme and that will be used for inference.} A standard non-parametric estimator of the stdf is